What is the Product Backlog?

 What belongs in your product backlog?
 This is a difficult question because the contents of the backlog vary greatly from team to team.
 In general, the backlog functions as a list of all projects and initiatives related to a product.
-If an initiative is not included on the backlog, it will most likely not get done.
+If you do not include an initiative on the backlog, it will most likely not get done.
 This means it is home to a variety of different items including (but not limited to):

 - New features

 Who Owns the Backlog?

 While the entire cross-functional agile team works together on the backlog, the product owner owns it.
 In most cases, the product owner (or product manager) holds responsibility for organizing and maintaining the product backlog.
 However, it is general advice to allow various members of the cross-functional team to contribute items to the backlog.